 Toledo, the City of Three Cultures and famous sword-producing centre, is only 35 minutes away from Madrid by train.
 This beautiful city has a rich and varied history, renowned for the influences of changing Jewish, Muslim and Christian populations that have inhabited the city.
 Surrounded by the Tagus River and its historic centre protected by ancient city wall gates, Toledo is a spectacular sight, and at its top sits the spectacular Alcázar.
 The Alcázar was a royal palace whose foundations date back as far as Roman occupation and was the main court Holy Roman Emperor Charles V, today it houses Castilla La-Mancha’s regional library.
 The city is also famous as the chosen home of painter El Greco and you can visit the El Greco house museum to learn more about the artist’s life and work.

 This lovely town is the home of the Palacio Real (Royal Palace), the spring residence of Spanish royalty since the late 19th century.
-The palace itself dates as far back as the 18th century and is beautiful, but perhaps even more pleasing to the eye are the pretty royal gardens.
-Each garden has its own style and name taking influences from traditional English gardens to grand Versailles-style displays.
+The palace itself dates as far back as the 18th century and is a beautiful building, but perhaps even more pleasing to the eye are the pretty royal gardens surrounding it.
+Each garden has its own style and name taking influences from traditional English gardens to grand Versailles-style landscaping.
 The fields around Aranjuez produce key Spanish ingredients such as artichokes, broad beans and asparagus.